Bootstrapping mirror pairs: The beginning of the end: Beyond Dynkin mirror pairs: sunshine quivers

-\textbf{Forked Rays and Higher Genus}
+\subsubsection{Forked Rays and Higher Genus}

-A natural extension to the previous 3d mirror pairs found is to `extend' the rays.
-More precisely, this could be adding more flavours to the end of a ray of length greater than one, or more generally, introducing forked tails off of already existing rays.
+A natural extension to the previous 3D mirror pairs found is to ``extend'' the rays.
+More precisely, this could be adding more flavors to the end of a ray of length greater than 1, or more generally, introducing forked tails off of already existing rays.
 This extends beyond the sunshine quiver definition we have given, and so these quivers do not fit with the previous notation.
-Again, the glueing method will enlighten us to how this can be done whilst preserving mirror symmetry.
+Again, the gluing method will enlighten us to how this can be done while preserving mirror symmetry.
 Suppose we start with the mirror pair $X=[5,\{1,1,1,1,1\},\{1,2,1,1,1\},\{r_{1,1},r_{3,1},r_{4,1},r_{5,1}\}]$ and $Y=[4,\{1^4\},\{1^4\},\{r_{1,1},r_{1,2},r_{2,1},r_{3,1},r_{4,1}\}]$.
-If we add a flavour to quiver $Y$ on the $r_{1,2}$ ray, there is now an $\SU(2)$ Higgs symmetry and hence quiver $X$ must pick up an $\SU(2)$ Coulomb symmetry, in the form of a single balanced node.
+If we add a flavor to quiver $Y$ on the $r_{1,2}$ ray, there is now an $\SU(2)$ Higgs symmetry and hence quiver $X$ must pick up an $\SU(2)$ Coulomb symmetry, in the form of a single balanced node.
 Additionally, the $\SU(2)$ Coulomb symmetry in $Y$ is broken to a $\U(1)$.
 The double bond in $X$ must reduce to a single bond.
-This gives the following 3d mirror pair:
+This gives the following 3D mirror pair:

-The colouring shows the corresponding parts in the mirror quivers as before.
-Any extensions made to a ray must affect the corresponding part of the mirror, which can be seen via glueing as before.
+Any extensions made to a ray must affect the corresponding part of the mirror, which can be seen via gluing as before.
 For example:

 Similar extensions are shown below: